The 2026 Urban Tree Festival

 11.00am - 1.00pm - New Cross Tree Walk with Greg Packman - Join Greg Packman for a creative and wide-ranging tree walk through New Cross, exploring urban trees, ecology and folklore across local parks and pathways.

-11.00am - 12.30pm - Lesnes Abbey Woods - Time Travelling though Nature nature - A circular guided walk through Lesnes Abbey Woods exploring its ancient woodland, from prehistoric origins to Roman, medieval and Victorian history.
+11.00am - 12.30pm - Lesnes Abbey Woods - Time Travelling Through Nature- A circular guided walk through Lesnes Abbey Woods exploring its ancient woodland, from prehistoric origins to Roman, medieval and Victorian history.

-5.00pm- 7.00pm - Film Screening: Happy Man Tree- The Happy Man Tree, they do everything they can to try to save it.
+5.00pm- 7.00pm - Film Screening: Happy Man Tree- Tree protectors do everything they can to try and save the Happy Man Tree.
 Following the film there will be a Q&A with members of the Notice This Tree campaign.

 6.00pm - 8.00pm - Witches & Beeches of Epping Forest: A Walk with Dark Tales & Sinister Facts - A storytelling walk in Epping Forest with Kamila Wielebska, uncovering its ancient trees, eerie folklore and dark histories.